fabianmuecke/SwiftNewtype/README.md

 ### Structs
 "But I don't like enums.
 Can't I just use structs?"

 Sure.
-I designed this to use an `enum` instead of a struct, because that allows to use pattern matching for unwrapping the value and still getting some help from the compiler, plus better readability by providing a useful name for the `case`, but if you prefer to have a `struct` for the simplicity of it, use it likes this:
+I designed this to use an `enum` instead of a struct, because that allows to use pattern matching for unwrapping the value and still getting some help from the compiler, plus better readability by providing a useful name for the `case`, but if you prefer to have a `struct` for the simplicity of it, use it like this:
 ```swift
 @Newtype(Int)
 public struct UserId {}